-- lead worship services in their own tradition (e.g., General Christian, Jewish, Buddhist, Catholic); - provide professional spiritual leadership and pastoral care; - accommodate the legitimate religious needs of inmates; and - supervise institution religious activities.
+- # lead worship services in their own tradition (e.g., General Christian, Jewish, Buddhist, Catholic); - # accommodate the legitimate religious needs of inmates; and - # supervise institution religious activities.

 Chaplaincy Services support staff may assist the chaplains in supervising the institution's religious activities and administrative duties, but may not perform duties reserved for professional chaplains.